 Massachusetts Travel Form

-As of August 1, Massachusetts requires travelers residing outside of most New England states (Connecticut, Maine, Massachusetts, New Hampshire, Vermont), New Jersey, or New York to fill out a Massachusetts Travel Form prior to arrival.
+As of August 1, Massachusetts requires travelers to fill out a Massachusetts Travel Form prior to arrival, unless they are traveling from lower-risk states.
+As of November 18, the only lower-risk states are Hawaii, Maine, New Hampshire, and Vermont.
 Fill out the Massachusetts travel form online here.

 The Williston Community Compact